-The Dean's Office provides both individual and group advising to students as they embark upon their Sophomore Plan.
-Sophomores may set up meetings with their deans to review progress towards meeting degree requirements, clarify questions, and most importantly think through their priorities.
-Deans and other staff also host a series of conversations in the Fall Semester on topics related to the Sophomore Plan.
+The Sophomore Dean provides both individual and group advising to students as they embark upon their Sophomore Plan.
+Sophomores may set up meetings with their dean to review progress towards meeting degree requirements, clarify questions, and most importantly think through their priorities.
+The Sophomore Dean and other staff also host a series of conversations in the Fall Semester on topics related to the Sophomore Plan.

 Sophomores want to make sure they are on track to complete their degree.
 By early October, students should complete the Collegewide Requirements Plan in BiONiC.
-Their deans will review the plan and note any concerns.
+The Sophomore Dean will review the plan and note any concerns.
 Instructions and more information in Moodle.
-This will give sophomores the clarity around requirements they need to make good decisions for Preregistration for Spring.
+This will give sophomores the clarity around requirements they need to make good decisions for course registration for Spring.

 Building on the curricular exploration that began as a first-year student, sophomores will decide on and declare a major field of study.
 Some sophomores may be ready to do this in September, but many more will take longer.
 For many students, exploring and deciding on a minor is also an important part of the sophomore year.

 As Bryn Mawr becomes increasingly familiar, sophomore year marks a natural time to learn about and plan for life beyond Bryn Mawr.
 Students do this in a few ways.

 - First, many students will consider Study Abroad.
 The decision whether, when, and where to study abroad connects with other aspects of the sophomore plan.
 Specifically, in order to have a complete Study Abroad application, students must have declared their major with a faculty major adviser and have their major adviser submit a Study Abroad evaluation.